AllStar, EchoLink & IRLP:

 A good analogy for a closed repeater is:

-A repeater is like your house, you paid for it, you maintain it, all at great expense.
-You don't just open the door for just anyone walking by that sees your address.
 You qualify those for whom you open the door and invite in.
 A repeater operating in the closed mode is much the same, people are invited to operate, much as you would invite friends into you home.
+And, of course, if someone is not a good guest you can, sometimes, have to invite them to leave.

 If you live or work in the following California areas: Santa Barbara, San Jose or Coarsegold.
 We are always looking for new compatible members.
 Please listen to us and if it seems like something you would like to join, please e-mail for details.
 You will find out that most of us have some technical background and a good percentage have some connection to Santa Barbara.
 Even if you don't live in one of the coverage areas, reliable access is available via a Smartphone or computer into EchoLink or preferably AllStar.